Can our grandchildren help us fund the transition to net zero?

 If the voters refuse to stump up enough money for greenhouse gas mitigation, could we borrow it?
 By shifting the burden from today’s taxpayers to tomorrow’s, debt financing could help defuse political opposition.
 Such proposals have won the support of prominent philosophers and economists.
 Yet they face two objections.
 One is that it is immoral to transfer to future generations the burden of solving problems which the present generation has caused.
 The other is that it is impossible: resources used for climate change mitigation necessarily come at the expense of other spending that benefits the present generation.
 In a recent Climate Policy paper, I challenge both arguments.

 Public debt is often seen as a paradigmatic injustice to future generations.
 It may seem that by passing on the bill for mitigation, we would just be robbing them in another way.
-According to US Senator Minority Leader Mitch McConnell, Democratic proposals for a green new deal would ‘stick our kids and grandkids with an enormous bill’.
+In the United States, Senator Joe Manchin warned last summer of new debt’s ‘negative effects on our children and grandchildren’, before going on to stymie much of Joe Biden’s climate agenda.
 Democratic Senator Joe Manchin warns of ‘the negative effects on our children and grandchildren’.

 These warnings may seem less troubling when we consider that many economists expect future generations to be far richer than the present one.
 Indeed, this is often cited in opposition to strong action on climate change: future people will be rich enough, some claim, to absorb the damage.
 That is the wrong conclusion to draw.
 If global heating proves worse than expected, future generations could end up poorer than the present generation rather than richer.
 If, on the other hand, we avert catastrophe, they should not find debt overly burdensome to pay off.
 Debt-financed mitigation is like taking out insurance at our grandchildren’s expense, reducing the risk that they will face an intolerable outcome.

-But though public debt cannot expand the resources at the world’s disposal, foreign borrowing allows individual states to spend more now in exchange for spending less later.
+But though public debt cannot expand the resources at the world’s disposal, foreign borrowing allows individual states to increase their outlays now in exchange for spending less later.
 This can shift a burden from present taxpayers to future ones.
 That might be of little use if foreign loans went on insulating houses or replacing boilers.
-The whole world must cut its emissions, and not all countries can run up foreign debt.
+The whole world must cut its emissions, and not all countries can run up foreign debt, nor can every country afford to.
 But one or more states could also use foreign borrowing to fund an ‘Apollo program’.
 If such research drives down the cost of clean energy, other states will adopt it whether or not they care about climate change.

 "Debt-financed mitigation is like taking out insurance at our grandchildren’s expense, reducing the risk that they will face an intolerable outcome."

-In an article published last year, the Swiss writer Ivo Nicholas Scherrer calls on his country to become a ‘climate workshop’ for clean technology, financing this initiative partly through public debt.
+In an article published two years ago, the Swiss writer Ivo Nicholas Scherrer calls on his country to become a ‘climate workshop’ for clean technology, financing this initiative partly through public debt.
 What will be decisive for climate change, Scherrer observes, is not Switzerland’s own emissions, but those of the developing countries.
 ‘And here’, he adds, ‘it makes an enormous difference whether tested, climate-friendly technologies are available.’